cronvel/terminal-kit/documentation.md

 It turns input grabbing on if necessary.

-Special keys supported by the input field:
+Special keys are supported by the input field:

 * ENTER, KP_ENTER: end the input process and return the current user input
 * DELETE: delete